Choosing a Medical Specialty: What Do Pediatricians Do?

 AUC has teamed up with our alumni to bring you the insider’s perspective on different physician careers through a series of webinars.
 Earlier this year, four alumni hosted a webinar to explore the specialty of pediatrics—discussing residency life, speaking about why they chose AUC, and answering specialty-specific questions like:

-- What did you do as an AUC student that helped you along your career path to become a pediatrician?
+- What do pediatricians do, and what did you do as an AUC student that helped you become one?

 - What electives would be helpful for a student applying to pediatrics residency?